DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/language_api/modeling_inheritance.md

     :language: yaml
 ```

-Each individual shape schema has their own properties, but they are all shapes with a perimeter and area, and so inherit from shape.
+Each of the above schemas have their own properties that help distinguish them as their specific shape.
+But they all require a perimeter and area field as a valid shape, and so inherit from `Shape`.

 ## Inheritance Modifiers